DeNederlandscheBank/data-quality-rules/docs/usage.rst

 * **result_type**: true if the pattern or rule is satisfied, false if the pattern or rule is not satisfied

 * **pattern_id**: the name of the pattern or rule that was applied.
-A pattern or rule can apply to more than part of the report, but has the same form.
+A pattern or rule can apply to one or more parts of the report, but has the same form.

 * **cluster**: the group or cluster to which the pattern or rule applies (optional), for example life, non-life or reinsurance.

-* **support**: the number of occurences that satisfy this pattern or rule in reports that were previously submitted to DNB.
+* **support**: the number of occurrences that satisfy this pattern or rule in the report.

-* **exceptions**: the number of occurences that do not satisfy this pattern or rule in reports submitted to DNB.
+* **exceptions**: the number of occurrences that do not satisfy this pattern or rule in the report.

 * **confidence**: the support divided by (support plus exceptions).
-This is an indicator for how exceptional this pattern or rule is.
-If the confidence is one, then the pattern or rule is in all cases satisfied.
-If the confidence is lower than one then this could point to an error in the data or an unusual but acceptable circumstance that led to this exception.
-Only patterns with very high confidences are published in this repository.

 * **pattern_def**: the definition of the pattern.
 The definition uses a simply syntax with references to the datapoints that should be relatively easy to read.